LeDSantos/catkin_ws_autonomous_tidy_up/README.md

 - Each execution produces a semantic_report(data)\_(starting time).txt with the final state of objects and tables, and test_(data)\_(starting time).csv with trajectory and more data collected during the execution.
 - Images from the maps are recorded at test_(data)\_(starting time)\_coverage_(stage number).pgm and test_(data)\_(starting time)\_semantic_(stage number).pgm.

-If GMAPPING_EXPLORATION == true, the local where it saved the map will appear at the terminal.
+If GMAPPING_EXPLORATION == true, the local where it saved the map will appear in the terminal at the end of the execution.